 Entry Forms & Fees

-The deadline to enter the 2023 Festival is Friday March 3.
+The deadline to enter the 2025 Festival is Monday March 3 at 12pm (noon).
 Payment for your entry must accompany your form.
 There are now TWO ways to let us know you will be entering this year’s “Festival”.

 Our entry fees have not increased since 2016 🙂